Clubs and Organizations at Larimer Campus

 Contact Advisor:Annita Stansbury

-Open to students of any ethnicity, the Latino Club promotes the Latino culture to the campus community through cultural events and promotions.
+Open to students of any ethnicity, the L.U.C.H.A.
+Club (Latino Club) promotes the Latino culture to the campus community through cultural events and promotions.

 Phi Theta Kappa Honor Society